Javier Calvo (actor): Career

-Calvo began acting in theatre at age 11, eventually appearing in 2007 in film Doctor Infierno.
+Calvo began acting in theatre at age 11, eventually appearing in the 2007 film Doctor Infierno.
 Beginning in 2008, he starred in the Antena 3 television series Física o Química, portraying gay teenager Fernando "Fer" Redondo.
-Focusing on problems such as drugs, addictions, anorexia and sexual orientation, the series attracted much controversy.
+He participated in the show for four years, totaling seven seasons due to the show's popularity which would motivate a 2020 reunion in the form of a two-part miniseries.
+Focusing on problems such as drugs, addiction, anorexia and sexual orientation, the series attracted much controversy.
 Calvo considers the themes of the series "problems that are also present in reality".
 He, however, received critical acclaim for portraying a gay male in his debut role.
+Early into his career, he would also appear in the comedy web series Are you APP?
+(2012) portraying the character Samuel.

-On 5 May 2012 a fan-conference with Calvo took place in Moscow, Russia.
+In May 2012 a fan-conference with Calvo took place in Moscow, Russia.